cptcr/discord-bot-handler/README.md

 - **Support for Slash Commands**: Supports slash commands with the `@discordjs/rest` package.
 - **Support for Developer Guild only commands**: Creates commands only visible in the developer guild.
 Folder: `src/dev`
 - **Support for Custom Commands**: Create custom commands within every server.
 Includes a check if the command exists in the bot or the server.
 Folder: `src/custom-commands`
 - **Multiple Databases Supported**: Choose your database in `database.config.json` and fill out the required information to connect.
-(MariaDB, MongoDB, Postgres, Redis, SLQITE)
+(MariaDB, MongoDB, Postgres, Redis, SQLITE)
 - **Shard Manager**: Automatically adds sharding system to your discord bot.
 - **Autocomplete Support**: Want to use autocomplete?
 We added the backend logic for it.
 - **TypeScript Support**: Supports JavaScript and TypeScript!